Option Choices

 Your planning should extend beyond the confines of GCSE's.
 Many of you are eyeing university education or aiming for degree apprenticeships, which underscores the importance of being aware of subjects that might be expected at GCSE and A Level.
 Some universities may favour a Modern Foreign Language along with Geography or History at GCSE.
 The 'Informed Choices' website amalgamates guidance from Russell Group university admissions teams, offering clear insights into subjects recommended for competitive university pathways.

 For further exploration, you can access degree apprenticeship listings on the national 'find an apprenticeship' website, delving into subject-specific requisites for opportunities at this level.
-Additionally, leverage your personal log-in to search for degree courses and apprenticeships on Kudos, uncovering entry requirements, including mandatory subjects.
+Additionally, leverage your personal log-in to search for degree courses and apprenticeships on Unifrog, uncovering entry requirements, including mandatory subjects.

 Peruse the subject information leaflets available on the school's website for an enriched understanding of your options.
 Your future is a tapestry of your choices, and Gable Hall School is here to guide you every step of the way.